 Blisters are a common occurrence for athletes and anyone who wears new shoes.
 Blisters will occur in areas of friction and are classically located on the heel or the sides and tops of the toes.
 They may become severe and infected, so proper blister care is essential.
-When trying to avoid the pain of a blister, people may try stepping on a different part of the foot.
-This can lead to the foot and other structures in the leg becoming loaded in an unusual way that promotes an injury.
-This is common in novice runners, especially when starting a running program.

 Most people know when they have a blister.
 The symptoms include red and tender fluid-filled sacks on the skin.
 These can range in size from very small or large.